We use some essential cookies to make this website work.

 The grading, and therefore the ultimate value of construction timber is governed by the mechanical properties of strength, density and stiffness.

 The majority of British spruce timber is graded as C16 but has density and strength characteristics which are usually high enough to achieve greater grades.
-The factor limiting a greater proportion of sawn spruce achieving higher contruction grades is stiffness.
+The factor limiting a greater proportion of sawn spruce achieving higher construction grades is stiffness.

 Since 2019, Forest Research have been engaged in a study to evaluate stiffness in Sitka spruce trees growing in an experiment which was designed to compare trees grown from seed collected from throughout the native range of the species.